LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 ### Add an article

-An article is a focused piece of content (a message) on a single topic that you want to serve to your consumers.
+An article is a focused piece of content (a message) on a single topic that you want to serve to consumers.

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/kb_articles.png">